-Looking at correlating course form and TPC Sawgrass and Hilton Head certainly jump of the page.
+Looking at correlating course form and TPC Sawgrass and Hilton Head certainly jump of the page as does Detroit CC.

-Firstly if we look at the last ten winners here five of them have either before, or subsequently since, won The Players Championship.
+Firstly if we look at the last ten winners here four of them have either before, or subsequently since, won The Players Championship.

 These players are Stenson, S W Kim, Love III and Garcia.
 In addition 2011 champion here Webb simpson has also triumphed at TPC Sawgrass.
-In addition of the other five winners over this stretch Villegas has a 3rd place finish to his name at TPC, Sneds was fifth there this year and Poston has played strongly there and to bring it right up to date last years champion here Kevin Kisner lost in a play-off to Rickie Fowler at Sawgrass, so that leaves only Reed and Herman without Sawgrass pedigree.
+In addition of the other five winners over this stretch Villegas has a 3rd place finish to his name at TPC, Snedeker has a fifth place there, Poston has played strongly there and to bring it right up to date last years champion here Kevin Kisner lost in a play-off to Rickie Fowler at Sawgrass, so that leaves only Reed and Herman without Sawgrass pedigree.

-If we then look at the RBC Heritage, which is another shortish Carolina’s design we see that 2019 champion Poston has two top tens there, 2018 runner up CT Pan was victorious at Hilton Head while 2017 Wyndham Champion, Brandt Snedeker is a former Hilton Head Champion, if we then dig a bit further we can see that course specialist Si Woo Kim, winner here in 2016 was runner up at Hilton Head last year, while 2015 veteran champion here Davis Love III collected Plaid Jackets for fun at the Heritage in his earlier years on tour.
-Finally if we look at last years leaderboard here the Champion Herman had produced his best full field finish of 2020 prior to his win, while other Harbour Town specialists Kisner and Simpson again finished in the top ten.
+If we then look at the RBC Heritage, which is another shortish Carolina’s design we see that 2019 champion Poston has two top tens there, 2018 runner up CT Pan was victorious at Hilton Head while 2017 Wyndham Champion, Brandt Snedeker is a former Hilton Head Champion, if we then dig a bit further we can see that course specialist Si Woo Kim, winner here in 2016 was runner up at Hilton Head, while 2015 veteran champion here Davis Love III collected Plaid Jackets for fun at the Heritage in his earlier years on tour.
+Finally to bring us up to date and Kisner, as he has at Sawgrass has also lost in a play off at Hilton Head.

 The message is therefore loud and clear, players with Sawgrass and Hilton Head form go seriously well here.

-As for past course form at Sedgefield itself whilst this is always useful it does not appear to be essential as three of the past five winners here, Herman, Poston, Stenson and Si Woo Kim had played in the event six times between them prior to winning and had only made one cut between them posting a best place finish of 50th!
+As for past course form at Sedgefield itself whilst this is always useful it does not appear to be essential as four of the past six winners here, Herman, Poston, Stenson and Si Woo Kim had played in the event six times between them prior to winning and had only made one cut between them posting a best place finish of 50th!

-Conversely though the 2018 winner Brandt Snedeker, who memorably opened up his week with a 59, had a raft of ‘previous’ here, notching his first tour victory here in 2007 before posting four top eight finishes in his most recent eight starts, while last years winner Herman had shown a liking to the course before with two top 20 finishes in four starts in years gone by.
+Conversely though the 2018 winner Brandt Snedeker, who memorably opened up his week with a 59, had a raft of ‘previous’ here, notching his first tour victory here in 2007 before posting four top eight finishes in his most recent eight starts, while 2020 winner Herman had shown a liking to the course before with two top 20 finishes in four starts in years gone by.
 Similarly last years winner Kevin Kisner was clearly a ‘horse for the course’ finishing third here the year before his triumph.

 Next let’s take a look at how important recent good form coming in to the week has been over the years.
 Below is a table showing the last ten winners and their four previous starts coming in to the week with the most recent start shown first.